tirthalpatel/Learning-Miscellaneous/Cassandra-Workshop-Series/PART-2.md

-# PART 2: Test, Deploy and monitor your clusters and applications with Cassandra
+# PART 2: Test, deploy and monitor clusters and applications in Kubernetes and GKE

 Theory + Hands-on exercises